clarkehardy/geviewer/docs/source/about.rst

    and hits in a 3D-rendered detector

--  **Intuitive controls:** Use your mouse to rotate, zoom, pan, and interact with the geomery
+-  **Intuitive controls:** Use your mouse to rotate, zoom, pan, and interact with the geometry

--  **Customizable viewing:** Adjust the viewing perspective, rendering style, and background for optimal visibility
+-  **Customizable viewing:** Choose the viewing perspective, rendering style, and background for optimal visibility

 -  **High-quality graphics:** Produce publication-quality visuals of detectors and events

--  **Robust geometry inspection:** Use simple tools to turn components on or off, measure distances, and check for overlaps
+-  **Geometry inspection:** Check for overlaps, measure distances, and toggle visibility component-by-component

 -  **Fast performance:** Enjoy smooth, responsive rendering even with large and complex detector geometries